 - good source of iron (30 percent), zinc, and magnesium (15 percent each)

 - price per serving: approx. $2.60

 It isn’t hard to obtain a balanced mix of proteins from an everyday vegan diet, even without expensive powdered shakes.
 Here are some good vegan sources of protein:

 - Chickpeas (garbanzo beans)

 - Soybean products like vegan yogurt, tofu, or edamame

 - Wholegrain cereals like oats – check out these easy homemade oatmeal cookies!

 - Certain vegetables – including mushrooms, broccoli, and cauliflower – can also contribute to your daily protein intake.

 There certainly can be good reasons to supplement your diet with vegan protein powder.
 Still, even the more sustainable products we review here aren’t without their downsides.
 They often contain so-called superfoods or other ingredients like coconut or rice, which companies source from tropical regions, increasing food miles.

 Also, whatever protein source – beans, peas, seeds – the powders contain, it has to be industrially dehydrated first.
 This uses a lot of energy, which means increased CO2 emissions.
 Finally, of course, these products usually have a lot of packaging, so they definitely aren’t compatible with a zero-waste lifestyle.
 In conclusion, it’s worth making sure you really need a vegan protein powder supplement before you go out and buy one.
-Perhaps it’d be more sustainable and more enjoyable to get your protein from regional, organic produce.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Perhaps it’d be more sustainable and more enjoyable to get your protein from regional, organic produce.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.